ietxaniz/vscode-fold-ninja/README.md

 [![Visual Studio Marketplace Rating](https://img.shields.io/visual-studio-marketplace/r/ietxaniz.fold-ninja)](https://img.shields.io/visual-studio-marketplace/r/ietxaniz.fold-ninja)
 [![GitHub stars](https://img.shields.io/github/stars/ietxaniz/vscode-fold-ninja)](https://github.com/ietxaniz/vscode-fold-ninja/stargazers)

-Fold Ninja is a Visual Studio Code extension designed to streamline your code review process by allowing you to focus on what's most important.
-By simplifying the view of your code, it enhances readability, and supports a more effective and efficient analysis.
+Fold Ninja is a Visual Studio Code extension designed to enhance code readability and review efficiency.
+By allowing you to toggle between different folding states, it reduces the visual clutter in your code, making it easier to focus on the most important aspects.

-The primary goal of Fold Ninja is to reduce the noise that comes from excessive information in your code.
-It can automatically fold comments and verbose error management sections in Go files, offering a cleaner, more compact view of your code.

-Whether you're trying to understand the core algorithm of a function without the distraction of error handling routines, or just trying to get a bird's eye view of a particularly complex piece of code, Fold Ninja is the tool you need.
-It offers three different folding states - Inactive, Compact, and Expanded, each designed to suit your varying requirements while analyzing or reviewing code.
+The latest update introduces a more versatile way of controlling Fold Ninja's behavior, offering you a quick and intuitive way to switch between different folding states and functionalities.

 ## Features and Usage

+### New!
+Menu Options for Enhanced Control

+Fold Ninja now offers a menu with multiple options, providing you with more control over how you view your code:

+1. **Collapse**: Instantly fold all sections of your code.
+2. **Expand**: Unfold all sections to view your entire codebase.
+3. **Change Status to Collapsing**: Set Fold Ninja to automatically collapse certain sections (like comments or verbose error management in Go).
+4. **Change Status to Expanding**: Automatically expand all sections of your code.
+5. **Change Status to Inactive**: Deactivate Fold Ninja to view your code in its original state.

+Accessing these options is simple:

+- Click on the Fold Ninja status bar item.
+- Choose your desired action from the menu.

+This update allows you to quickly switch between states without navigating through each status sequentially, enhancing your coding experience with more flexibility.

 ### Fold Ninja Statuses